 We will respond as quickly as reasonably possible.
 Please keep in mind that we do not have to comply with requests if you make them more than twice during a 12-month period.

-Make your requests by contacting us at hello@dreamycup(dot)com
+Make your requests by contacting us at contact@dreamycup(dot)com